sympy/sympy/doc/src/aboutus.rst

 #.
 Erik Welch: Fix a warning
 #.
 Eric Nelson: Fixes to printing
 #.
 Roland Puntaier: Improve App Engine support
+#.
+Chris Conley: Use warnings instead of prints

 Up-to-date list in the order of the first contribution is given in the `AUTHORS
 <https://github.com/sympy/sympy/blob/master/AUTHORS>`_ file.